 It’s summer!
 Who wants to work?
 Not me!
 But imagine: Planning more, acting less, and yet ending up with better results.
 This is the first in series on improving personal productivity, based on the first chapter in the Bible.
 Why start there?
 Think about it; God gave us a whole chapter describing how He made everything.
 Most believe Genesis chapter one is a myth or merely poetry.
 Big mistake.
 Others get caught up in the young earth/old earth debate.
 Big distraction.
 Join me in learning from our Creator how we can improve our work habits by copying some aspects of His working style.
 Clearly we are not God; we cannot command things into existence.
 But we are made in His image as creative beings and therefore we enjoy creative activities.
 Let’s learn from our Creator, starting at the beginning.

 What is true conservatism?
 This past year we have all witnessed some big political surprises in Europe and the USA.
 Some have called it a populist resurgence and a move away from globalism.
-I don't know.
 I really don't like following the gyrations in the political world.
-There are much more important things to do, personally, at home, and locally.
-But, during the past year, some thoughts have been in the back of my mind which are now on paper.
-Where are governments headed, especially in Alberta and in Canada?
+There are more important things to do, personally, at home, and locally.
+But, I sometimes wonder where are governments headed, especially in Alberta and in Canada?

 This essay deals with the topic of true conservatism.
 It approaches the topic from a financial perspective.
-How can we tell if we are investing in a good cause or just wasting money?
+How can we tell if we are investing well or just wasting money?
 What are the two tests to see if government policies/practices resonate with reality?
-Why are some financial initiatives doomed to failure and others headed for success?
+Why are some fiscal initiatives doomed and others successful?

 If you are interested in these questions then I invite you to download the attached in PDF form and read it online.